CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-cd.png)

-### Task 2: Build Docker images and push them to the container registry
+### Task 2: Build Docker images to containerize the application and push them to the container registry

-In this task, you will be building the docker image and will be pushing them to the ACR to later use in AKS
+In this task, you will be building the docker images to containerize the application and will be pushing them to the ACR(Azure Container Registry) to later use in AKS.

 1. Run the below command to login to Azure, navigate to device login URL `https://microsoft.com/devicelogin` in the browser and copy the authentication code.